DjurovicAleksandar/ScreenSleuth-TMDB/README.md

 ### What I learned

-Throughout the development process, I learned a lot about working with APIs, using the React Context API to manage state, and implementing responsive design with Tailwind.
+Throughout the development process, I learned a lot about working with APIs, using the React Context API to manage state, using Firebase Firestore, and implementing responsive design with Tailwind.
 I also gained experience in using Vite as a build tool for React projects.

 ## Author